8BitRobot/plac/README.md

 npm start
 ```
 ## To Start the Backend (Node and MongoDB):
 Create a file `backend/githubsso.json` and put your github `clientID` and `clientSecret` inside in JSON format.
+Explanations for `clientID` and `clientSecret` can be found [here](https://docs.github.com/en/rest/guides/basics-of-authentication).

 An example is
 ```